 - Eat moderately.
-Try fasting for at least one half day a week, to give your digestive system a rest.
-Plus, when you fast on regular basis, your body learns to burn off fat.
+Try fasting for at least one-half day a week to give your digestive system a rest.
+Plus, when you fast regularly, your body learns to burn off fat.

 There has been a lot of discussion Superfoods, pack more nutrition in them than ordinary foods.
 They may have more protein than their normal counterparts, an example being Quinoa versus Rice.

 They may have massive amounts of Vitamin C or other vitamins, such as rose hips versus oranges.

 Specialty fish oil has high nutritive content and can aid in healing joints compared with more common oils like corn or soy oils.
 Fish oil is not something you’d use for cooking but rather, taken as a supplement.

 One possible drawback to superfoods is that they are not as readily available as regular foods, and they also may be quite a lot more expensive.
 Advocates say the price is worth it.

 For example, wheatgrass juice made from freshly grown wheat that has just sprouted and is in its early grassy stage before creating the actual wheat grains can be very expensive and has to be used fresh.

 You can get wheatgrass extract that has been dried, so the growing and processing add to the cost.
 This just one example.
 On the other hand, there is some evidence that these foods are so potent that they can prevent or even cure disease.

 For your free report on Superfoods, click here